sahithyandev/s3/src/content/docs/database-systems/sql/01-introduction.md

 ### Notes

-- The exact syntax for prepared statements varies between SQL dialects and client libraries.
 - Some systems (like MySQL and PostgreSQL) support server-side prepared statements, while others may only support client-side emulation.
 - Prepared statements are especially useful in web applications and APIs where user input is involved.